Lauren Bush: Career

 Bush was signed with Elite Model Management before launching FEED.
 She has been featured on the covers of Vogue and Vanity Fair and has frequently modelled for Tommy Hilfiger, as well as for Abercrombie & Fitch and designers Gai Mattiolo and Isaac Mizrahi.
 Bush was an intern on the television sitcom Friends, making a cameo in one episode, and interned alongside Ashley Olsen with designer Zac Posen.
-In 2005, Bush traveled to Chad as a Student Ambassador for the World Food Program.
+In 2005, Bush traveled to Chad as a Student Ambassador for the World Food Programme.

 In 2007, Lauren launched FEED Projects, a social business to fight world hunger on behalf of the UN World Food Programme.

 Bush relaunched her fashion label on September 11, 2008, under the name "Lauren Pierce".
 About her decision to use her middle name, Pierce, as opposed to her last name for the title of her line, Bush stated in November 2008 that it "wasn't a conscious decision."
 Further pressed, Bush said, "Obviously my last name is associated with politics.
 But Pierce is my grandmother's maiden name and my younger brother's name.
 It's not about downplaying my last name as much as it is about loving Pierce.
 And my brother is very flattered."
 Former President George H. W. Bush and Barbara Bush were in the front row at the Lauren Pierce Spring 2011 show during the inaugural Houston Fashion Week, in October 2010.